RandalRoot/CloudBeesDemo/docs/index.md

 ## Summary
-In this demo, we covered how to install and start programming in Python.
-While we only covered the very basics, there is more material I can share if you are interested.
+In this session, learned how to install and start programming in Python.
+While we only covered the basics, I have more share if you are interested.
 My contact info is on the [Google Slides](https://docs.google.com/presentation/d/10KeZQ35RM3d9cDY5KNjvyz2z844UNtCt5Nl7brti-VQ/edit#slide=id.p) presentation.